ZohrehYousefzadeh/DL/README.md

 <br>

 ## ParsBERT
 ParsBERT is a monolingual language model based on Google's BERT architecture.
 This model is pre-trained on large Persian corpora with various writing styles from numerous subjects (e.g., scientific, novels, news, ...) with more than 3.9M documents, 73M sentences, and 1.3B words.
-For more information about ParsBERT, please check out the article: arXiv:2005.12515.
+For more information about ParsBERT, please check out the article: [DOI: 10.1007/s11063-021-10528-4](https://link.springer.com/article/10.1007/s11063-021-10528-4)

 <br>
 So, now you have a little understanding of BERT in total, we need to know how to use ParsBERT in our project.
 In the following tutorial, I would like to implement a fine-tuned model on the Sentiment Analysis task for PyTorch.
 Stay tuned!